tmhglnd/total-serialism/README.md

 //=> [ 11, 0, 8, 2, 4, 9, 1, 6, 3, 5, 7, 10 ]
 ```

+Pick values from a range of whole numbers randomly

 ```js
 // generate an array with random values picked from an urn
 // with default range 0 to 12 (exclusive)